What is Rotary?Back to Top

 It’s important to note that much like Toastmasters clubs, Rotary clubs are autonomous, and determine their own activities/priorities that reflect their members’ interests and community’s needs.
 If a club doesn’t have the capacity or interest to collaborate at this time, there may be another one nearby with a better fit.

-How far out is the partnership planned for?Back to Top
+How far out is the alliance planned for?Back to Top

 Where can I go for more information?Back to Top